Alabama woman calls sheriff’s office to test her meth, deputies say

 TONEY, Ala.
-(WAFF) - According to Limestone County deputies, a Toney woman was worried her methamphetamine was unsafe, so she called the sheriff’s office.
+(WAFF/Gray News) - According to Limestone County deputies, a Toney woman was worried her methamphetamine was unsafe, so she called the sheriff’s office.

 Deputies say Jennifer Hall called dispatch, and when deputies arrived, she pulled out a bag of meth.